How the British Fooled Hitler

 Using the Carrot to Hide AIR

 There is nothing exceptionally impressive about a carrot.
-It does not have the shiny plastic-like texture, vibrant hue or taste bud assaulting fire of the chili pepper.
-Nor does it grow up to three feet in length and hang upon climbing twelve foot vines as do blood red Chinese noodle beans.
+It does not have the shiny plastic-like texture, vibrant colored hue or taste bud assaulting fire of the chili.

-The carrot does not develop protruding spikes, branch out in clusters amid silver-green foliage, or develop bright, edible blossoms as does the artichoke.
+The carrot does not develop protruding spikes and branch out in clusters amid silver-green foliage, or develop bright, edible blossoms as does the artichoke.

-Instead, carrots are dug out of the ground and emerge covered in hairs and dirt.
+Instead, carrots are dug out of the ground and emerge covered in root hairs and dirt.

 Yet, this dusty root is the vegetable that helped defeat one of the most notorious, human-rights-violating villains in history: Adolf Hitler.